 The Afterpay trap: How to escape buy now, pay later debt

 ‘Can’t afford it?
 Afterpay it!’
-Fast growing payment service Afterpay has been accused of luring people into debts they may not be able to afford.
+The buy now pay later scheme established by Afterpay has now become an integral part of consumers’ spending habits, but the concern is whether Australians are finding themselves in debt that they may not be able to afford to pay back.
 Find out how it works and how to escape the ‘buy now pay later’ trap.

 “Life doesn’t wait—Afterpay it!”

 Joanne (not her real name) had a long list of bills to talk about.
 They were weighing her down financially and emotionally, too.
 The stress and pressure was mounting and Joanne was feeling, in her words, stressed and confused.

 Joanne’s list of bills included 23 Afterpay charges—the least expensive, for a bunch of flowers; the most expensive, for an airline ticket.
 In between, was a range of other ‘Afterpaid’ items, including clothes, hairdressing services, homewares and pet products.